kin3303/cloudbees_cdro_install_dockerize/README.md

 ## Backup
 * Please do not modify the project while backup
 * What to do
-  - DB Backup
+  - DB dump
-  - DevOpsInsight(Elasticsearch) Backup
+  - DevOpsInsight(Elasticsearch) snapshot
   - Data Backup
     + Configuration Files
        1. <DATADIR>/conf  :  Configuration files